pdo9141/InterviewPrep/UnitTestProject1/CSharp/ReadMe.txt

 	To change the version, go to Properties folder, AssemblyInfo.cs file and update it there, update the AssemblyVersion To can change the AssemblyCulture here as well but most of the time you want it as empty string meaning neutral culture
 40) What's the difference between build and rebuild?
+	Build will only build code files that have changed (incremental) Rebuild will build all code files, it will clean first and build everything from scratch
 41) What is implicit operator?
 	Implicit operators allow conversions without casting.
 This makes it possible to assign one class instance to another.
 	The implicit keyword is always used with the operator keyword.
 It requires a public static method that returns the type you want to convert to and accepts the type you are converting from
+42) Difference between throw and throw ex?
+	Throw is better, gives you complete stacktrace from source of exception to caller Throw ex doesn't give you complete stacktrace, starts from the method that caught throw ex
+43) What is circular dependency or reference and how can you avoid it?
+	This happens when class library A uses class library B and class library B uses class library A You can resolve this by using interface in between (polymorphism), create another library, class A and B will now both reference this library
+44) How do you debug C# threads?